 Replace only with Optima brand AGM (Group 31) batteries.
 Use of other batteries could result in acid leaks causing personal injury in the event of a vehicle accident.
-Failure to comply may result in personal injury, death, equipment or property damage.

 Battery cables and air/electrical harnesses are mounted to the bottom of the floor.
 Do not drill or screw into floor pan without first checking the location of the cables, harnesses or any other component that might be damaged.
 Damaging any component could result in electrical shock which could cause personal injury and/or loss of a critical truck system.
-Failure to comply may result in personal injury, death, equipment or property damage.

 Electrical damage or battery explosion can occur when improperly charging batteries.
 Refer to the operation and service manual for appropriate charging instructions.
-Failure to comply may result in personal injury, death, equipment or property damage.